RULES OF THE AUSTRALIAN HISTORICAL ASSOCIATION, INC.

 (b) five ordinary members – each of whom shall be elected at the annual general meeting of the Association in each second year

-(d) an elected early career researcher representative who does not, at the time of election, hold a tenured academic position (this role may be shared by two or more people elected together).
+(d) up to two elected early career researcher representatives who do not, at the time of election, hold a continuing academic position

 (2) Each ordinary member of the Executive shall, subject to these Rules, hold office until the second annual general meeting after the date of their election but is eligible for re-election.

 (3) In the event of a casual vacancy occurring in the office of an ordinary member of the Executive, the Executive may appoint a member of the Association to fill the vacancy and the member so appointed shall hold office, subject to these Rules, until the conclusion of the annual general meeting next following the date of his or her appointment.